altocodenl/tagaway/readme.md

    - User management.

 - Mobile
-   - See pics.
+   - See pivs.
-   - Select tags & sort order to see pics.
+   - Select tags & sort order to see pivs.
    - Select sorting order.

 - Other
-   - Check lifecycle of pics bucket in S3.
+   - Check lifecycle of pivs bucket in S3.
    - Disable THP for redis.
    - Check graceful app shutdown on mg restart: wait for S3 uploads and ongoing uploads
    - Downgrade read ECONNRESET errors priority?